-Note: If using batteries, the instrument will automatically switch off approximately 90 seconds after the last key was pressed in order to save battery power.
+Note: If using batteries, the instrument will automatically switch off approximately 45 or 90 seconds after the last key was pressed (depending on the Battery timeout option set - see Section 3.4.2) in order to save battery power.
 Any test results will be automatically saved.

 The display will show "Low Batt" when the battery voltage is low.
 It is advisable to change the batteries as soon as this happens.
-Once the voltage of the batteries is too low to operate the instrument, the message "Replace Battery" will appear.
-Note that local regulations are likely to cover disposal of used batteries.
+Once the voltage of the batteries is too low to operate the instrument the message "Replace Battery" will appear.
+Note that local regulations are likely to cover disposal of the batteries.